-Yesterday’s Spelling Bee puzzle was somewhat challenging to solve.
-The puzzle was rather difficult, and solving it could prove to be rather problematic.
-Now, if you are here mistakenly looking for today’s answers or are a NYT Games subscriber solving a past puzzle, we have all the answers for yesterday’s NYT Spelling Bee of February 3, 2026, below.
+Yesterday’s Spelling Bee gave us a grid which is neither too easy nor too difficult to solve.
+Now, if you are here mistakenly looking for today’s answers or are an NYT Games subscriber solving a past puzzle, we have all the answers to yesterday’s NYT Spelling Bee on February 25, 2026, below.

 The NY Times is a goldmine of puzzle games, and here, we are looking at Spelling Bee.
-I’m certain that you must have heard or seen this puzzle in newspapers or in your school, but the NYT Spelling Bee game is different.
+I’m certain you’ve heard of or seen this puzzle in newspapers or at your school, but the NYT Spelling Bee game is different.

 You have a grid of 7 letters arranged in a honeycomb structure with one yellow letter in the center.
 You have to form as many words as you can, with each word containing the letter in the center.
 If it sounds difficult, learn how to play NYT Spelling Bee, along with the best tips and tricks to win every time and attain the Genius rank.